gxchain/docs/docs/advanced/plugin_fullnode.md

 #### 6. Verify that the plugin is working properly

-In the default configuration, during the playback block process, the plugin sends every 5000 records to the Elastic Search database.
+In the default configuration, during the playing back block process, the plugin sends every 5000 records to the Elastic Search database.
 You can use the following query to get the number of the database.

 ```bash
 curl -X GET 'http://localhost:9200/gxchain*/data/_count?pretty=true' -H 'Content-Type: application/json' -d '